Mimsy Were the Borogoves: Plot summary

 Holloway convinces the Paradine parents to take the toys away from the children, so that the children can return to normal development, and he attempts to study the toys himself, with little success.
 Meanwhile, the children continue thinking in the new patterns and communicating with each other in strange ways, including in their sleep and using strange words.
 Out of their parents' view, Scott begins collecting and creating small items for an abstract machine, largely at Emma's direction and guidance; she has more knowledge about how to construct the machine, but he has the skill to create it.

 The second box arrives in 19th century England and is found by a child (implied to be Alice Liddell), who one day recites some verse learned from one of its contents to her "Uncle Charles" (Charles Dodgson, better known today as Lewis Carroll).
 Intrigued, he asks her its meaning; whereupon she, uncertain, identifies it as "the way out".
 Dodgson, in reply, promises to include it in his collection of writings about the stories she tells him, which are based on the toys from the box.
 He tells her that, unlike the other parts, which he has to modify so that adults can understand them, he will include this verse exactly as she told it to him.

 Back in 1942, Scott and Emma have encountered Carroll's fantasy book Through the Looking-Glass, containing the poem "Jabberwocky".
-In its words, they identified the time-space equation that guided their production, organization, and operation of the abstract machine; the title of the short story is a line from the poem.
-One day, their father hears the children's cries of excitement from upstairs in their house and he arrives in the doorway of Scott's bedroom, just in time to see his young son and daughter vanish in a direction he cannot comprehend.
+In its words, they identify the time-space equation that guided their production, organization, and operation of the abstract machine.
+(The title of Padgett's short story is a line from the poem.)
+One day, their father hears the children's cries of excitement from upstairs in their house and arrives in the doorway of Scott's bedroom just in time to see his young son and daughter vanish in a direction he cannot comprehend.